Sleepy-Kay/Wong_Project2/README.md

 Project 2: font animation or words in moition

 # project overview
 My idea of this project was to make it so that the words can be more flowly and moving in a certain way like water.
 I intially struggled with the idea of how it can move but it should be presented in a way where it's easy and understandable.
-The approach being
+The approach being that it's really almost like simple story telling.
+My intital idea was alot harder than I wanted it to be so it's now what it is now.

 # technical overview
 This is designed for styling a web page featuring lyrics that I thought was empowering.
 In order to have a sense of what's going on it goins on with the text it heavily focuses on just consistantly scrollign down to see the progress of the words becoming more an dmore bigger.
 Sorta like something is growing and encouraging you for more.